akveo/ngx-admin/README.md

 [Who uses ngx-admin?](https://github.com/akveo/ngx-admin/issues/1645)| [Documentation](https://hubs.ly/H0n4Sfq0) | [Installation Guidelines](https://hubs.ly/H0n4Svc0)

+# New!
+Material theme for ngx-admin

+### Material admin theme is based on the most popular Angular dashboard template - [ngx-admin](https://hubs.ly/H0nJG1G0)
+### Included: Angular 9+, [Nebular](https://hubs.ly/H0nJG5g0) and [Eva design system](https://hubs.ly/H0nJGdC0).
+Free for personal and commercial usage.
+### Get material ngx-admin integrated with backend technology of your choice.
+Check out our store.

+## Key features

+- The most popular and trusted Angular open source dashboard template is out there.
+Used by hundreds of thousands developers worldwide and Fortune 500 companies*.
+- Over 40+ Angular Components and 60+ Usage Examples.
+Kick off your project and save money by using ngx-admin.
+- Already using ngx-admin and willing to switch to material theme?
+Material theme is backward-compatible.
+Check out the article describing how to do that.
+- ngx-admin material works perfectly with Angular Material and Nebular.
+Take the best from both!

 # Admin template based on Angular 8+ and <a href="https://github.com/akveo/nebular">Nebular</a>
 <a target="_blank" href="https://hubs.ly/H0n4Sw20"><img src="https://i.imgur.com/mFdqvgG.png"/></a>